quii/learn-go-with-tests/databases.md

     postgres:11.5 # get official postgres image, version 11.5
 ```

-You may need to run the above command with elevation (prepend it with `sudo`).
-If you already have `PosgreSQL` installed on your system, but would still want to run it with `docker`, you have to change the host port to a different one (syntax is "`--publish HOST:CONTAINER`") like `--publish 5433:5432`, and change your database connection string (in the application) to point to this port (`5433`, in this example).
+You may need to run the above command with elevation, i.e.  prepend it with `sudo`.
+If you already have `PosgreSQL` installed on your system, but would still want to run it with `docker`, you have to change the host port to a different one (syntax is "`--publish HOST:CONTAINER`") like `--publish 5433:5432`, and change your database connection string in the application to point to this port (`5433`, in this example).

 ### Manual installation